dusking/medium/article_3.md

 the [OpenSubtitles.com Python wrapper](https://github.com/dusking/opensubtitles-com).
 This wrapper enables us to search and download subtitles using the OpenSubtitles API.
 If you haven't installed it yet, you can easily do so with pip:

-Getting Started
-In this guide, we'll utilize [OpenSubtitles.com](https://opensubtitles.com/) to access subtitles for our features.
-To streamline this process programmatically, we'll leverage the [OpenSubtitles.com Python wrapper](https://github.com/dusking/opensubtitles-com).
-This wrapper grants us the ability to search and download subtitles seamlessly via the OpenSubtitles API.

 ```bash
 pip install opensubtitlescom